mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   I can manually connect to my Server / Railroad by entering an IP address, but it never finds it automatically.

   A1.
+Make sure that the Android System 'Use Location' is enabled.
+This must be enabled for |ED| to 'find' servers on the network.

+  A2.
+4.5ghz and 5ghz.
+Some routers do not transfer the mDNS messages between clients on the 4.5ghz and 5ghz channels.
+So if your |SERVER| is using 4.5ghz, make sure you device/phone is using a 4.5ghz channel as well.
+(Or both use 5ghz channels.)

+  A3.
+Mesh Routers.
+Many Mesh routers will not transfer the mDNS messages to other connected routers / modems.
+If you are using a mesh network, make sure both the |SERVER| and the device/phone are using the same Mesh network.

-One reason can be your router doesn't not support the 'Bonjour' protocol.
+  A4.
+One reason can be your router doesn't not support the Bonjour/mDNS protocol.
 There is not much you can do if this is the case other than trying a different router.

-  A2.
-4.5ghz and 5ghz. |TODO|

 |HR-DASHED|